lastingParadox/ff-site/archive-to-markdown/md/ff2/22-dam-hooligans.md

 **Tatsumaki** _(07-Oct-18 03:45 PM)_

-> 🎱 | Very doubtful,
+🎱 | Very doubtful, Bagelwrecker.
-> Bagelwrecker
-> .

 **Zander** _(07-Oct-18 03:45 PM)_

-> An Ottori walks up to the absurdly tall elf man.
+_`Ottori Ringbearer`: An Ottori walks up to the absurdly tall elf man._

-> "Are you Ubley Cos?"
+> `Ottori Ringbearer`: Are you Ubley Cos?

 **Jelsafan0** _(07-Oct-18 03:45 PM)_

-> "I'm sorry about my wife there.
-She's very territorial after we were attacked last year."
+> `Old Ottori Man`: I'm sorry about my wife there.
+She's very territorial after we were attacked last year.

 **Bagelwrecker** _(07-Oct-18 03:45 PM)_

 > Yes.

+_Seth puts his fists to his hips and poses._

 > That is I.

 **Zander** _(07-Oct-18 03:46 PM)_

 > Iris, you okay?

+**Zander** _(07-Oct-18 03:46 PM)_

+_`Ottori Ringbearer`: The ottori bows immediately._

-> "AH!
+> AH!
 Ubley!
-I apologize!"
+I apologize!

 **Jelsafan0** _(07-Oct-18 03:46 PM)_

+_Iris remains focused on the Ottori civilians coming out of the dam._

-> I'm Fine.
+> I'm fine.
 I told you, though.
 They are territorial.

 **Bagelwrecker** _(07-Oct-18 03:46 PM)_

-> Ah, not a problem my friend.
+> Ah, not a problem my friend!

 **Zander** _(07-Oct-18 03:46 PM)_

-> "Have my rings!"
+> `Ottori Ringbearer`: Have my rings!

+_`Ottori Ringbearer`: The ringbearer tosses various rings at Seth._

 **RPretribution** _(07-Oct-18 03:47 PM)_

-t!8ball does garrick go invade another house
+t!8ball Does Garrick go invade another house?

 **Tatsumaki** _(07-Oct-18 03:47 PM)_

-> 🎱 | Yes, definitely,
+🎱 | Yes, definitely, RPretribution.
-> RPretribution
-> .

 **Platinum_Pathos** _(07-Oct-18 03:47 PM)_

-> Danny turns around to yell to the group
+_Danny grits his teeth and turns around, yelling at the others._

-> Hey quiet down!
-I'm trying to watch this stream in blissful serenity.
+> Hey, quiet down you imbeciles!
+I'm trying to watch this stream in blissful serenity!

-> As he turns back around he mutters
+_As Danny turns back around, he mutters to himself._

-> You people are always too dam loud.
+> You people are always too dam loud...

 **Bagelwrecker** _(07-Oct-18 03:47 PM)_

+_Seth catches the rings and ogles them within his hands._

 > Thank you, I shall take these and cherish these forever.

 **Jelsafan0** _(07-Oct-18 03:47 PM)_

+_`Ottori Girl`: As Garrick enters her shower, an Ottori girl screeches at him and desperately covers herself up._

-> "HEY!
-GET OUT!!!"
+> `Ottori Girl`: HEY!
+GET OUT OF HERE!!!
-> a shrill voice screeches.

 **Zander** _(07-Oct-18 03:47 PM)_

-> They're all cock rings of various sizes.
+> `Ottori Ringbearer`: They're all cock rings of various sizes!
+> `Ottori Ringbearer`: As you requested, Ubley Cos!

 **Bagelwrecker** _(07-Oct-18 03:47 PM)_

+_Seth stares at the rings in disgust._

-> Oh god why
+> Oh god why?!

-> Garrick stick his pee pee in her pee pee
+**Zander** _(07-Oct-18 03:47 PM)_

+> `Ottori Ringbearer`: Only a couple have been used!
+But they've been washed, do not worry!

 **Zander** _(07-Oct-18 03:48 PM)_

 > I don't really care about the fish people.
 I care about you, Iris.

+_Emmett frowns and holds Iris's hand._

 **RPretribution** _(07-Oct-18 03:49 PM)_

-> Garrick goes to another room.
+_Unfazed by the girl's panic, Garrick goes to another room._

 **Zander** _(07-Oct-18 03:49 PM)_

-t!8ball Does Garrick pull out [random item dictated by Rashidi] out of his pocket?
+t!8ball Does Garrick pull out a boomerang out of his pocket?

 **Tatsumaki** _(07-Oct-18 03:49 PM)_

-> 🎱 | Yes, definitely,
+🎱 | Yes, definitely, Zander.
-> Zander
-> .

 **Jelsafan0** _(07-Oct-18 03:49 PM)_

+_`Ottori Girl`: The girl puts on a towel and races after Garrick, pissed that he was intruding in her household._

-> "HEY!
-GET BACK HERE!"
+> `Ottori Girl`: HEY!
+GET BACK HERE!

-**Bagelwrecker** _(07-Oct-18 03:49 PM)_

-> the 12 year old is still impaled on Garrick's cock

 **WatchfulDrake** _(07-Oct-18 03:49 PM)_

-> quietly
+_Hector whispers into his watch, unsure of what to do next._

-> So what's the plan guys?
+> So what's the plan, guys?

-**Platinum_Pathos** _(07-Oct-18 03:49 PM)_

-> Boomerang

 **Zander** _(07-Oct-18 03:50 PM)_

 > You've been worrying me a little.

-**PlasmaPerson** _(07-Oct-18 03:50 PM)_

-> Wind boomerang from twilight princess

 **Jelsafan0** _(07-Oct-18 03:50 PM)_

+_Iris looks at Emmett in surprise, clasping her hand around his._

-> hm?
+> Hm?
 How so?

 **Platinum_Pathos** _(07-Oct-18 03:50 PM)_

 > The plan is to watch streams in blissful serenity!

+_Danny groans._

 **Bagelwrecker** _(07-Oct-18 03:50 PM)_

+_Seth yells out to Emmett with the rings still in his hands._

-> Emmett, I got you gifts.
+> Emmett, I got you gifts!

 **Jelsafan0** _(07-Oct-18 03:50 PM)_

-> the ottori girl begins to swing at Garrick with a broom
+_`Ottori Girl`: the Ottori girl swings at Garrick with a broom she grabbed._

 **Bagelwrecker** _(07-Oct-18 03:50 PM)_

-> They are rings.
+> They are rings!

 **Zander** _(07-Oct-18 03:51 PM)_

+> Ever since we've had those...

+_Emmett looks around suspiciously and clears his throat emphatically._

-> Ever since we've had those... _ahem_ chats, we've been opening up to one another.
+> ... chats, we've been opening up to one another.
 > When you don't seem so well, I get concerned.

 **RPretribution** _(07-Oct-18 03:51 PM)_

-> There is a lot of loud crashing noises.
-He comes out with a bunch of gold figures and a stuffed frog.
+_There is a lot of loud crashing noises in the Ottori home.
+Garrick comes out with a bunch of gold figures and a stuffed frog._

 > Hey!
 I got some stuff!

 **Bagelwrecker** _(07-Oct-18 03:52 PM)_

-> Seth puts the cock rings in Emmett's paw and walks away
+_Seth notices Emmett and Iris deep in conversation and slips the cock rings in Emmett's hoof before leaving them._

 **Platinum_Pathos** _(07-Oct-18 03:52 PM)_

+_Danny becomes entranced by the stream, ignoring the others entirely._

-> Guys, this is the calmest stream I've ever seen.
+> Guys, this is the calmest stream I've ever seen...

 **PlasmaPerson** _(07-Oct-18 03:52 PM)_

+_Chomsky holds his arms out in disbelief._

-> garrick, stop stealing!
+> Garrick, stop stealing!

 **RPretribution** _(07-Oct-18 03:52 PM)_

-> Stealing is my middle name.
+> Stealing is my middle name!

 **Jelsafan0** _(07-Oct-18 03:52 PM)_

-> the ottori girl follows him fuming, fur wet with a towel on.
+_`Ottori Girl`: The Ottori girl follows him fuming, her fur still damp from the shower._

-> "HEY!
-THAT WAS MY NANA'S!"
+> `Ottori Girl`: HEY!
+THAT WAS MY NANA'S!
+GIVE IT BACK!

 **PlasmaPerson** _(07-Oct-18 03:52 PM)_

+_Chomsky groans loudly._

-> why can't we ever make friends with the locals for once!?
+> Why can't we ever make friends with the locals for once!?

 **Jelsafan0** _(07-Oct-18 03:52 PM)_

+> I'm fine...
-> I'm fine.
+> I'm just running hot, thats all.

 **WatchfulDrake** _(07-Oct-18 03:53 PM)_

-t!8ball does the sight of trey stealing from them anger the locals into attacking?
+t!8ball Does the sight of Garrick stealing from them anger the locals into attacking?

 **Tatsumaki** _(07-Oct-18 03:53 PM)_

-> 🎱 | Very doubtful,
+🎱 | Very doubtful, MultiTheDuck.
-> MultiTheDuck
-> .

 **Zander** _(07-Oct-18 03:53 PM)_

-> And also, is it weird that I want to hang with you most of the time?
+> And also, am I being too clingy?
+I don't want you to be uncomfortable...

 **Platinum_Pathos** _(07-Oct-18 03:53 PM)_

 > Does someone have a camera?
-I must document this brilliant stream.
+I must document this brilliant stream...

 **Jelsafan0** _(07-Oct-18 03:54 PM)_

-> Iris shakes her head.
+_Iris shakes her head._

 > Nah.
-That's how friends normally are.
+I like this.
+If I was uncomfortable, I would tell you.

 **PlasmaPerson** _(07-Oct-18 03:54 PM)_

-t!8ball does Chomsky approach one of the otteri and explain that they are nite there to make enemies
+t!8ball Does Chomsky approach one of the Ottori and explain that they are not there to make enemies

 **Tatsumaki** _(07-Oct-18 03:54 PM)_

-> 🎱 | Concentrate and ask again,
-> PlasmaPerson
-> .

-**PlasmaPerson** _(07-Oct-18 03:54 PM)_

-t!8ball answer me better this time

-**Tatsumaki** _(07-Oct-18 03:54 PM)_

-> 🎱 | Don't count on it,
+🎱 | Don't count on it, PlasmaPerson.
-> PlasmaPerson
-> .

-**PlasmaPerson** _(07-Oct-18 03:54 PM)_

-> That's not better

 **RPretribution** _(07-Oct-18 03:54 PM)_

+_Garrick shakes the heirlooms uncaringly._

 > Think we could sell these?

 **Jelsafan0** _(07-Oct-18 03:55 PM)_

+_`Ottori Girl`: The Ottori girl jumps at Garrick, trying her best to swipe her mother's heirlooms from him._

-> "HEY!
-LEAVE MY NANA'S HEIRLOOMS ALONE!"
+> `Ottori Girl`: HEY!
+LEAVE MY NANA'S HEIRLOOMS ALONE!

-**PlasmaPerson** _(07-Oct-18 03:55 PM)_

-> Chomsky pinches his forehead, annoyed

 **RPretribution** _(07-Oct-18 03:55 PM)_

+_Garrick floats just out of the girl's reach._

 > NO!

+**PlasmaPerson** _(07-Oct-18 03:55 PM)_

+_Chomsky pinches his forehead, annoyed._

 **Zander** _(07-Oct-18 03:55 PM)_

+_Emmett looks to the ground, a tad flustered._

-> It just feels different.
+> It just feels different now.

 **PlasmaPerson** _(07-Oct-18 03:55 PM)_

-> garrick, put the stuff back.
+> Garrick, put the stuff back!

 **RPretribution** _(07-Oct-18 03:55 PM)_

-> Absolutely not.
+> Absolutely not!
+> Ever hear of "Finders Keepers"?!

 **WatchfulDrake** _(07-Oct-18 03:55 PM)_

-> Garrick if you're going to rob people you could at least try and be subtle about it
+> Garrick if you're going to rob people you could at least try and be subtle about it!

 **Jelsafan0** _(07-Oct-18 03:56 PM)_

-> Her face turns red.
+_Iris's face turns red._

+> Emmett...

+**Jelsafan0** _(07-Oct-18 03:56 PM)_

-> "WHY I OUGHTA-!
+> `Ottori Girl`: WHY I OUGHTA-!

+_`Ottori Girl`: The girl whimpers._

 **Zander** _(07-Oct-18 03:56 PM)_

-> You and I.
+> You and I...

 **Jelsafan0** _(07-Oct-18 03:56 PM)_

-> Iris begins to overheat.
+_Iris begins to overheat from her shame._

-**PlasmaPerson** _(07-Oct-18 03:57 PM)_

-> iris dies

 **WatchfulDrake** _(07-Oct-18 03:57 PM)_

-> draws out rifle and loads knockout syringes into his rifle
+_Hector draws out his rifle and loads knockout syringes into it._

-> do I just need to knock the place out?
+> Do I just need to knock her out?

-**Bagelwrecker** _(07-Oct-18 03:57 PM)_

-> Iris falls off the dam and dies x2

-**WatchfulDrake** _(07-Oct-18 03:57 PM)_

-> Iris drowns then dies x3

-**PlasmaPerson** _(07-Oct-18 03:58 PM)_

-> iris just feels like dying and dies x4

 **Jelsafan0** _(07-Oct-18 03:58 PM)_

-t!8ball does the 12-year-old ottori girl have a kid crush on Garrick?
+t!8ball Does the twelve-year-old ottori girl have a kid crush on Garrick?

 **Tatsumaki** _(07-Oct-18 03:58 PM)_

-> 🎱 | Most likely,
+🎱 | Most likely, Jelsafan0.
-> Jelsafan0
-> .

-**Bagelwrecker** _(07-Oct-18 03:58 PM)_

-> Emmett pees on Iris and she dies X5

 **Zander** _(07-Oct-18 03:58 PM)_

-> Your hand's warm.
+> Your hand's getting warmer.

-**PlasmaPerson** _(07-Oct-18 03:59 PM)_

-> iris hand is so warm that it burns straight through Emmett.
-Emmett dies

 **Jelsafan0** _(07-Oct-18 03:59 PM)_

-> Iris nods sluggishly.
+_Iris nods sluggishly, feeling quite uncomfortable.
+However, she appears to not have the strength to tell Emmett, ironically._

 > Yeah.... fire.... n' stuff....

 **Platinum_Pathos** _(07-Oct-18 03:59 PM)_